okfde/okfn.de/content/projekte/odine.en.md

   twitter: ODincubator

 ---
-The Open Data Incubator Europe supported start-ups with up to 100,000 euros, whose business models are based on the use of open data.
-A total of 5.5 million euros were available in eight calls to promote the Open Data Ecosystem in Europe.
-ODINE has thus supported the next generation of digital companies and accelerated the development of their products.
-We are committed to the best European digital talents.
+The Open Data Incubator for Europe (ODINE) was a 6-month incubator for open data entrepreneurs across Europe.
+The programme was funded with a grant of €7.8 million from the EU Horizon 2020 programme and was implemented by seven partners.

-57 companies were supported, including 10 from Germany.
-In total, this meant more than one million euros for the German Open Data ecosystem.
+ODINE aimed to support the next generation of digital enterprises and help them accelerate the development of their products.
+We are already committed to the best European digital talent and look forward to more outstanding companies to start.